Client ResourcesCase StudyWorking with Clients

 Putting Together a Test Plan

 Gathering and analysing data first is essential to maximise your user testing success rate.
-To do this, we use a test plan to ensure that your website and app are optimised for your target audience.
-We then review the test results to understand the key issues, which helps us improve our products.
+To do this, we use a test plan to ensure your website and app optimise for your target audience.
+We then review the test results to understand the key issues that help us improve our products.

 What Is a Test Plan?